The DF Studio interface can be customized in a number of ways to suit personal tastes, streamline workflows, or maximize the information displayed.

 Badges are not configured on all DF Studio accounts.

-In 1-Up view, buttons in the top right corner of the workspace enable the display of the loupe tool for magnifying the current preview, and a small graphical “filmstrip” of thumbnail previews at the bottom of the workspace for navigation.
+In 1-Up view, buttons in the top right corner of the workspace enable the display of the zoom tool for magnifying the current preview, and a small graphical “filmstrip” of thumbnail previews at the bottom of the workspace for navigation.

 Adjust Display Settings